-In Homestuck, Big, Badass Wolf Bec's love for Jade is so strong that when he sacrifices his body to save her and inadvertently imbues the Big Bad with his own strength and form, said Big Bad is tormented by the feelings of loyalty that were transferred, and can not bring himself to kill Jade when he finds her.
+- In Homestuck, Noble Wolf Bec's love for Jade is so strong that when he sacrifices his body to save her and inadvertently imbues the Big Bad with his own strength and form, said Big Bad is tormented by the feelings of loyalty that were transferred, and can not bring himself to kill Jade when he finds her.

 Marian: It's not unlikely at all.
 You're an enemy of Integra.
 So there's no way you can beat me.
 Because I have the most powerful thing in the universe on my side - the power of true love!

 ] As a tactic, it leaves something to be desired.